qasimkhalid/SBEO/Competency Questions.md

         ```

-        * iii.
-How many nodes and edges are generated from the layout of the building?
+        * How many nodes and edges are generated from the layout of the building?
         ```
         SELECT  (COUNT (DISTINCT ?edge) AS ?edgeCount) (COUNT (DISTINCT ?node) AS ?nodeCount) WHERE {